"

 • The right hand plays the melody from Example 7.4.5, which implies a duple meter (accents every two beats).

 Johannes Brahms is well known for his use of hemiolas, polyrhythm, and polymeter.
 It is important to establish a strong sense of meter before applying any of these elements.
-In Example 7.4.7, a regular compound duple meter is set at the start.
+In Example 7.4.7, a regular compound duple meter is set at the beginning.

 Example 7.4.7.
 Established meter: Brahms,[31] Intermezzo, Op.
 119, No. 3